Skip to Main Content

 Review Your Syllabus

-Your professor may have included in your syllabus a statement that addresses the use of ChatGPT or other AI tools specifically.
+Your professor may have included in the course syllabus a statement that addresses the use of AI tools.
+If not, ask them.

-• Their level of tolerance with AI tools: Are they permitted at all?
+• What is their level of tolerance with AI tools?
+Are they permitted at all?
 If so, to what extent?

-• Any qualifications on the limitations of these tools
+• What qualifications do they place on the limitations of these tools?

-• How to cite your use of generative AI
+• How should you cite your use of generative AI content?

 Data Protection and Privacy